The power of customer experience – why does it matter?

 To be successful with any client there has to be a good ‘fit’.
 Seems obvious right and most sales people know they have to qualify a lead in or out before triggering a heavy investment of time.
 But this isn’t just about meeting their needs with your products or services, it’s a little more nuanced.
 Who knew software companies would care about cultural fit?
 This is a measure of the ability of your customer to succeed when working with you.
 Get this wrong and you have a disgruntled client and potentially some reputational damage.

-Technical fit: not relevant to all types of businesses but in a software setting this is about the technology they need to use or acquire to be successful
+• Technical fit: not relevant to all types of businesses but in a software setting this is about the technology they need to use or acquire to be successful

-Functional fit: the basic qualifying question – do our services or products meet their requirements
+• Functional fit: the basic qualifying question – do our services or products meet their requirements?

-Resource fit: does the customer have the budget and/or time to be successful
+• Resource fit: does the customer have the budget and/or time to be successful

-Competence fit: what level of expertise do they need internally to be successful?
+• Competence fit: what level of expertise do they need internally to be successful?

-Experience fit: can we meet their expectations in terms of the experience we have to provide for them to be successful.
+• Experience fit: can we meet their expectations in terms of the experience we have to provide for them to be successful?

-Cultural fit: what it says on the tin – do our values align?
+• Cultural fit: what it says on the tin – do our values align?

-In essence you need a yes in all 6 areas to have the best chance of success.
+In essence, you need a yes in all 6 areas to have the best chance of success.

 3. What does success look like to the client (defining success milestones).

 How often do we ask a customer to tell us what success looks like to them as we engage on a project?
 Quite often we take the proposal and translate it into requirements for the client and the account team without checking how they would define success at 3 months, 6 months and so on.
 When we hit the criteria (the milestone), we have an opportunity to check in, confirm we’ve met expectations or not and potentially offer other services.
-In reverse we can also identify success gaps – reasons why a customer might not succeed.
-A good example for a SaaS product is resistance to change within the broader team.
+In reverse, we can also identify success gaps – reasons why a customer might not succeed.
+A good example of a SaaS product is resistance to change within the broader team.
 Seeing this and managing it is key to success and ultimately enhanced client experience.

 <Definition of NPS: number of customers scoring you as a 9 or 10 (promoter) less the number of customers scoring you between 0 and 6 (detractor) as a percentage of the total number of customers in the survey.
 Those scoring 7 or 8 are potentially passively engaged and are not included in the score>